Alex Kirilloff Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The 7.2 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.70).
+- The Rockies' 5.75 team ERA ranks last among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.